 We depend on a limited number of third-party data centers and other providers to safely house our equipment and provide sufficient power, bandwidth, and other infrastructure needs to support our operations and cloud services.
 We also rely on key components for our platform, including hard drives and semiconductors, which come from limited sources of supply.
 For example, the 2011 Thailand floods decreased hard drive supply globally due to related manufacturing stoppages.
 A similar decrease in hard drive availability could negatively impact our operations.
 The COVID-19 pandemic as well as fluctuating demands in the cryptocurrency mining markets also have impacted, and could continue to impact, our ability to source components in a timely and cost-effective manner from third-party suppliers.
 For example, starting in April 2020, we began to acquire additional hard drives and related infrastructure through finance lease agreements in order to minimize the impact of potential supply chain disruptions due to the COVID-19 pandemic.
 The additional leased hard drives resulted in a higher balance of capital equipment and related lease liability, an increase in cash used in financing activities from principal payments, as well as a higher ongoing interest and depreciation expense related to these lease agreements.
-The semiconductor industry is also experiencing a global chip shortage due to the COVID-19 pandemic and various other factors.
+The semiconductor industry also experienced a global chip shortage due to the COVID-19 pandemic and various other factors.
 Current or future supply chain interruptions that could be exacerbated by global political tensions, such as the Russia-Ukraine war, or tensions between Taiwan and China, particularly if those tensions escalate into an armed conflict, that could disrupt the global supply chain and result in the implementation of trade barriers, including boycotts or the use of economic sanctions and export control restrictions, any of which could negatively impact our ability to acquire hard drives and semiconductors.
-Any shortage of key components, including hard drives, could materially and adversely af ability to provide our cloud services, as well as negatively impact our financial results by increasing our costs, lease liabilities, interest and depreciation expenses, and inventory levels.
+Any shortage of key components, including hard drives, could materially and adversely affect our ability to provide our cloud services, as well as negatively impact our financial results by increasing our costs, lease liabilities, interest and depreciation expenses, and inventory levels.
 Shortages or pricing fluctuations could be material in the future.
 In the event of a shortage, supply interruption, or material pricing change from our suppliers, we may be unable to develop alternate sources in a timely manner or at all.
-In addition, a third party vendor that operates one of our multiple data center locations, Sungard Availability Services, filed for bankruptcy under Chapter 11 of the United States Bankruptcy Code in April 2022.
-On or about August 31, 2022, the bankruptcy court approved the sale of nearly all of Sungard Availability Services' colocation services and network services in the United States to 365 SG Operating Company LLC, and all the obligations thereunder, which included our contract with Sungard Availability Services and the associated data center lease.
-As of November 1, 2022, the sale to 365 Operating Company LLC was completed and continued normal operations are expected with respect to our data center location.
-Developing alternate sources of supply for these infrastructure needs and transitioning our customers' data from one provider to another, may result in loss of availability of our services for a period of time, be time-consuming, costly, difficult, and increase the risk of damage and loss.
+For example, a third party vendor that operated one of our multiple data center locations, filed for bankruptcy under Chapter 11 under the United States Bankruptcy Code in 2022.
+This bankruptcy matter was resolved without disruption to normal operations, but future bankruptcies or similar actions affecting our third-party hosted data center providers could result in disruptions to the company, and access to customer data may become unavailable or customer data could be lost, and it may take a significant period of time to achieve full resumption of our cloud services.
+Developing alternate sources of supply for these infrastructure needs, and transitioning our customers' data from one provider to another, may result in loss of availability of our services for a period of time, be time-consuming, costly, difficult, and increase the risk of damage and loss.
 We may also be unable to source them on terms that are acceptable to us, or at all, which may undermine our ability to operate or scale our platform and harm our business.